aws-solutions/performance-dashboard-on-aws/docs/installation.md

 ![Launch CFT](images/launch-cft.png)

-Once completed, you can see the stacks created in the CloudFormation console such as in the screenshot below:
+Once completed, you can see the stacks created in the CloudFormation console such as in the screenshot below.
+Click on the stacks to browse the AWS resources that were provisioned.

 ![View stacks created](images/stacks-created.png)

 ### Other regions

-If you prefer to deploy PDoA in the us-west-2 or eu-west-2 region, you must first install a prerequisite stack into us-east-1, then install the rest into the desired us-west-2 or eu-west-2 region.
+If you prefer to deploy PDoA in the us-west-2 or eu-west-2 region, you must first install a prerequisite stack into us-east-1, then complete the installation by deploying into the desired us-west-2 or eu-west-2 region.

 **Install prereq first** [![Install this first](images/launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https://performance-dashboard-on-aws-us-east-1.s3.amazonaws.com/LambdaEdge-1.0-b.0.json)